$ 3,392 – $ 6,890 12 month subscription license

 Thousands of users worldwide trust Bentley's reality modeling solutions to provide real-world digital context to their mapping, design, construction, inspection, and asset management projects.

 The Reality Modeling WorkSuite supports your reality capture workflows and accelerates the decision-making process.

-- CAPTURE - Automatically transform photos and/or point clouds into 3D reality meshes with unlimited scale and precision.
+- CAPTURE - Automatically transform photos and/or point clouds into 3D reality meshes.

 - SHARE - Improve collaboration when you share beautiful visuals of your model with stakeholders and clients.

 - ANALYZE - Use advanced editing tools to automated feature and object detection and extraction to streamline workflows.